 When there is a wide choice of publicly available charging, including fast charging, on-street charging for each dedicated car share bay or vehicle is unlikely to be demanded.
 The cost and impact is not justified by the charging requirements.
 It is expected that operators will develop systems where they, or their members, refuel (or recharge) the cars, as occurs with the current fleet.
+The City however recognises the potential for pole-based charging in existing or potential future car share spaces; these would be commercial arrangements between the charging providers and car share operators.
 There is also the potential for the development of mobile charging solutions.

-The City will continue to work with car share operators to transition their fleet to electric vehicles through our regular policy reviews.
-The approach will include a target date for 100 per cent fleet transition (most likely 2030).
-There will also be transitional benchmarks, reflecting a reasonable and predictable uptake, noting that the electric vehicle options suitable for mass fleets such as car share are currently limited.
+The City will continue to work with car share operators to transition their fleet to electric vehicles through our regular Car Sharing Policy reviews.
+The approach will include a target date in the City's Car Sharing Policy for 100 per cent fleet transition (most likely 2030).
+In future reviews, there will also be transitional benchmarks, reflecting a reasonable and predictable uptake, noting that the electric vehicle options suitable for mass fleets such as car share are currently limited The City's Policy reviews involve extensive consultation with operators, members and the broader community.

 There are around 850 car share vehicles across the local area.
 Each of these vehicles helps reduce vehicle emissions and reduce, delay or avoid car ownership and the associated competition for parking.
-Car share vehicles in the local area are used on average 35 kilometres per day over about 5 hours, noting inconsistent usage patterns26 and variations in each member's trip purpose.
+The Car Sharing Policy currently mandates low emission vehicles.
+Car share vehicles in the local area are used on average 35 kilometres per day over about 5 hours, noting inconsistent usage patterns27 and variations in each member's trip purpose.
 Based on this, a car share vehicle would be required to charge on average about once every two weeks.
 Users are generally expected to return a car share vehicle with a minimum amount of fuel.